apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**A man with prosopometamorphopsia shares the distorted ‘demon’ faces he sees**
+**Marjorie Taylor Greene files surprise motion to oust Speaker Johnson, a sign of growing revolt from the right**

-You can read more about it [here](https://www.cnn.com/2024/03/22/health/demon-faces-prosopometamorphopsia-wellness/index.html).
+You can read more about it [here](https://www.cnn.com/2024/03/22/politics/marjorie-taylor-greene-mike-johnson/index.html).

 ## Requirements
 - Python 3.8